What Actually Happens in a Free Therapy Consultation in Pasadena (And Why This One Feels Different)

 That's not quite how I approach it.

-Most of us spend a lot more time thinking about what isn't working than what we actually want more of.
-Sitting with that, even briefly, starts to clarify something.
+That question can feel both disorienting and useful at the same time.
+Most of us spend a lot more time thinking about what isn't working than about what we actually want more of.
+Sitting with that question, even briefly, starts to clarify something important.

 How ACT Shapes My Therapy Approach From the Very First Session

-So even in 20 minutes, we might start to touch on that.
+So even in 20 minutes, we might start to touch on that together.
+What do you value?
+What patterns keep pulling you away from it?

-Over time, this often shows up as burnout — even when everything looks fine from the outside.
+Over time, this often shows up as burnout, even when everything looks fine from the outside.

 The Vibe Check